Margaret Mahy Award

 The award is presented annually to a person who has made a significant contribution to the broad field of children’s literature and literacy.
 This includes writing, illustration, publishing and academic fields.
 Their lecture is later published in The Inside Story for wider dissemination.

-The 2011 Storylines Margaret Mahy Award recipient is Kate De Goldi.
+The 2014 Storylines Margaret Mahy Award recipient is David Elliot.